 According to experts, Internet is going to take over televisions with ad spending of around $200bn and $190bn respectively.
 Recorde showed the top 30 company’s global ad revenues with Alphabet $79.38bn, Facebook $26.89bn, Comcast $12.92bn and Baidu $10.36bn.
 Astonishing fact is 85% of every new dollar in this industry in Q1 went to only the top 2, according to an analyst from Morgan Stanley.
 Reasons could be found in the research paper released by Princeton which states that Google & Facebook combined, accounts for all the top-10 third party data collectors.

-But things have got interested when Tim Armstrong in recently held ‘Cannes Lions’ festivals shared his plan for Verizon’s Oath (holding company for AOL & Yahoo) to capture 2bn customers and a target of $10bn-$20bn ad revenue.
+But things got interesting when Tim Armstrong in recently held ‘Cannes Lions’ festivals shared his plan for Verizon’s Oath (holding company for AOL & Yahoo) to capture 2bn customers and a target of $10bn-$20bn ad revenue.